Hong Kong Hockey

 Brief History of Hockey in Hong Kong

-The Hong Kong Hockey Association (HKHA) was founded in 1933.
+The Hockey Hong Kong, China (HockeyHK) was founded in 1933.
 The inaugural meeting was held on 22nd June 1933 when it was reported that hockey had already made tremendous strides over the past few years but needed a central body to look after the interests of the game and to seek affiliation with the English Hockey Association, which was duly achieved by 1935.
-The first AGM was held on 31st July 1934 when they looked back on their first year with the President, E. W. Hamilton stating they felt fully justified in having set up the Association.
+The first AGM was held on 31st July 1934 when they looked back on their first year with the President, E. W. Hamilton stating they felt fully justified in having set up the organisation.
 At that time there were 150 teams, both men and women, with some 2,500 players.
 As there were only 16 grounds (mainly military grounds) it was agreed to write to Government to ask for more.
 So hockey was already flourishing in Hong Kong since the 1930s.
 Club de Recreio is the only surviving club from those days.

 In the 1950s, the game was dominated by the Armed Forces, notably Army A. The power shifted to Recreio A in the 1960s, and to Nav Bharat A in the 1970s.
 Shaheen A became the dominant force from 1983-84 to 2008-09, a span of 25 years; a remarkable record.
-As at November 2012, Shaheen holds 18 First Division/Premier Division league titles and 12 Holland Cup titles, including 7 “doubles”.
-Nav Bharat Club follows with 9 First Division league titles and 14 Holland Cup titles, including 8 “doubles”.
+As at November 2012, Shaheen Sports Club held 18 First Division/Premier Division league titles and 12 Holland Cup titles, including 7 “doubles”.
+Nav Bharat Club followed with 9 First Division league titles and 14 Holland Cup titles, including 8 “doubles”.

 Hong Kong's first exposure to hockey at the highest level was in 1958 when it hosted the visit of the India and Pakistan National Teams who were on their way home after the Asian Games in Tokyo.
 Capacity crowds witnessed the brilliant skills of the Indian and Pakistani players in matches played at the former So Kon Po Army Ground.
 Pakistan defeated Hong Kong 7-0.
 The second day saw Hong Kong being overwhelmed by India by a massive 22-0.
 India repeated the feat the next day blanking Nav Bharat Club 21-1.
 The local hero in the game against Pakistan undoubtedly was Slawee Kadir, the Hong Kong goalkeeper.
 Slawee's brilliant display between the posts kept the Pakistani goal scoring machine at bay.

 Four years later, in 1962, the Hong Kong team participated in its first ever international tournament, the Asian Games in Jakarta.
 Hong Kong lost to India by a very respectable 0-4 and Malaysia (0-4), but caused a major upset by defeating Korea, the 1958 Asian Games Bronze medallists, by 2 goals to nil.
 The win improved Hong Kong’s world rankings in the FIH.
 1964 saw Hong Kong participating in its first and only Olympics Games.
 Hong Kong, who were placed 2nd reserves, found themselves in Tokyo after France (replaced by Rhodesia) and Poland pulled out.
-Hong Kong’s best show at the Tokyo Olympics was a 1-1 draw against the mighty East Germany.
-Hong Kong led by a short corner goal scored by full-back Farid Khan in the first half.
-A famous victory was on the cards until East Germany equalized with two minutes of the match remaining.
+Hong Kong’s best show at the Tokyo Olympics was a 1-1 draw against the mighty Germany.
+Hong Kong led by a goal scored by Lionel Guterres.
+A famous victory was on the cards until Germany equalized with two minutes of the match remaining.
+Other goal scorers for Hong Kong in the Tokyo Olympic Games were Kuldip Singh (against Canada) and John Monteiro (against Malaysia).

 Over the years, Hong Kong have taken part in, and also hosted, a number of international tournaments: